The-Politico/template_lambda-etl/README.md

 # template_lambda-etl

-This is a [POLITICO interactive template](https://github.com/The-Politico/politico-interactive-templates) to create a Python-based, AWS Lambda & Slack-backed ETL pipeline.
+This is a [POLITICO interactive template](https://github.com/The-Politico/politico-interactive-templates) to create a Python-based AWS Lambda ETL pipeline, triggered through Slack.

 ### Why this?